Call for Manuscripts

 7. running head and pagination or period, colons, quotation marks, etc... after manuscript's title or any subtitle

-1. FIRST OPTION - 5 tables maximum on journal's webpage, black & white or color: see example, Spring 2005
+1. FIRST OPTION - maximum 7 tables, figures, charts or appendix on journal's webpage, black & white or color: see example, Spring 2010

-3. in the text, indicate where each table/figure is by [Figure ONE] [Table ONE] etc...
+3. in the text, indicate how to get each table/figure by

-2. SECOND OPTION - 3 tables maximum in AEQ print edition, black & white in article's text
+2. SECOND OPTION - maximum 5 tables, figures, charts or appendix in AEQ print edition, black & white to be embedded in article text.

 1. there is $50 Table-Figure-Chart-Appendix Fee.

-5. image size horizontally 4.5 x vertically 7.5 inches or less
+PORTRAIT - image size horizontally 4.5 inches & vertically 7.5 inches or less

-9. NO photographs, illustrations, tonal variation, or shades of black or gray.
+4. NO photographs, illustrations, tonal variation, or color.

 17. This journal assumes that